In a Word? Epic. The 2013 Alexander and Napa Valley Vintage

 “2013 was a phenomenal growing season that resulted in beautiful, structured wines.
 I have a feeling that we’ll be drinking these wines for a long time to come, as the density of flavor and the tannic structure suggest they will age gorgeously.”

-– Nate Weis, Director of Winemaking, Silver Oak & Twomey Cellars
+– Nate Weis, VP of Winegrowing, Silver Oak & Twomey Cellars

-While 2013 is an extraordinary year for Alexander and Napa Valley Cabernet, it all comes down to your enjoyment of the wine.
+While 2013 is an extraordinary year for Napa and Alexander Valley Cabernet, it all comes down to your enjoyment of the wine.
 You may love vintages like 2013 with concentrated, robust flavor, or perhaps prefer wines from years like 2011, with elegant and nuanced character.
 Not sure where your tastes lie?
 That’s the beauty of wine – education is so delicious.

 For all things Cabernet, subscribe to our Cabernet Life email.